johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

   - Popper
   - Fallibilists

+- Assumptions:
+  - there are no contradictions in reality
+  - The world is fundamentally explicable: all regularities have explanations; the world is not supernatural
+  - Our brains are universal computers

 - Books main argument is that all progress (theoretical and practical) comes from creating better explanations.
   This activity is both uniquely human AND a fundamental fact about reality at the most "impersonal cosmic" level.
   The relationship between the cosmic and the human is a hint of the central role in _people_ in the cosmic scheme of things.